-We surely greatly appreciate the tremendous steps God took to redeem us and to impart His eternal life into us so that we could be born again.
+We surely appreciate the tremendous steps God took to redeem us and impart His eternal life into us so that we could be born again.
 But believing in Jesus Christ is just the beginning of our Christian life.
 So much more lies ahead!
-Let’s look at some things that follow our first believing in the Lord.
+Let’s look at some things that should occur after we first believe in the Lord.

-Our believing in Jesus Christ is the inward aspect of our being saved, and our being baptized is the outward affirmation of our being saved.
-So after we believe, what comes next is the step of baptism.
+Believing in Jesus Christ is the inward aspect of our salvation, and being baptized is the outward affirmation of our salvation.
+So after we believe, the next step is baptism.
 These two go together.

 Mark 16:16 says, “He who believes and is baptized shall be saved.”
-The New Testament Recovery Version has a rich note on this verse that can help us understand why both believing and being baptized are necessary:
+The second part of note 1 on believes in the New Testament Recovery Version helps us see why both believing and being baptized are necessary:

 “I exhort you therefore, brothers, through the compassions of God to present your bodies a living sacrifice, holy, well pleasing to God, which is your reasonable service.”

 By consecrating ourselves to the Lord, we become a living sacrifice, putting ourselves completely in God’s hands.
-Previously, our life was for ourselves; now it’s for Him.
+Previously, our lives were for ourselves; now, they’re for Him.

-Consecrating ourselves to God helps us to walk in God’s way, grow in the life of God, and enjoy God’s salvation.
+Consecrating ourselves to God helps us walk in His way, grow in His life, and enjoy His salvation.
 It also allows God to work in us.

-After believing and being baptized, we begin to undergo a lifelong process of Christ spreading out from our regenerated spirit where He dwells, to our entire being, filling us with Himself.
+After believing and being baptized, we begin to undergo a lifelong process of Christ spreading from our regenerated spirit into our entire being, filling us with Himself.
 This process is called transformation in the Bible.

 Ephesians 3:17 says, “That Christ may make His home in your hearts through faith.”
 When we believed in Him, Christ came to live in our spirit.
-But here we see a further step: Christ desires to spread from our spirit into our heart to make His home there.
-He wants to “settle down,” make His home, in our heart, not as a guest but as the resident.
+But in this verse, we see a further step: Christ wants to spread from our spirit into our heart to make His home there.
+He wants to “settle down” in our heart, not as a guest but as its resident.

-As Christ makes His home in our hearts, we’re changed, that is, transformed, in our inward parts: our mind, our emotion, and our will.
+As Christ makes His home in our heart, we’re changed—that is, transformed—in our inward parts: our mind, our emotion, and our will.
 Of course, this doesn’t happen overnight, but gradually over time.

-A beautiful piece of petrified wood is an excellent picture of transformation.
-Petrified wood is the result of a process that takes many years.
-First, a branch from a tree falls and is buried in soil with constant exposure to water.
-As the water flows around and through the branch, elements in the water gradually replace the material of the wood.
-Over time, the wood is changed, transformed into an object that has the color, texture, and weight of a stone.
+An excellent picture of transformation is a piece of petrified wood, which is the result of a process that takes millions of years.
+It begins when a branch is buried in soil with constant exposure to water.
+As the water flows around and through the branch, minerals in the water gradually replace the material of the wood.
+Over time, the wood is transformed into an object that has the color, texture, and weight of a stone.

 Cooperate with God to be transformed

-Since God never forces Himself on us but rather allows us our free will, our being transformed comes only with our cooperation.
-How can we cooperate with God to be transformed?
-Below are just a few ways:
+Since God never forces Himself on us but allows us to exercise our free will, our transformation occurs only with our cooperation.
+So how can we cooperate with God to be transformed?
+Here are just a few ways:

-- Praying—speaking to the Lord in prayer, we open our hearts to Him and keep our hearts in a good condition with Him.
+- Praying—as we speak to the Lord in prayer, we open our hearts to Him.
+This helps keep our hearts in a good condition toward Him.

-- Reading the Bible—the healthy habit of daily Bible reading is one of the best ways receive the new element of Christ.
-One major benefit of reading the Bible is that we’re nourished with spiritual food.
+- Reading the Bible—a healthy habit of daily Bible reading is one of the best ways receive the transforming elements of Christ.
+This is how we’re nourished with spiritual food.
 First Peter 2:2 says, “As newborn babes, long for the guileless milk of the word in order that by it you may grow unto salvation.”
 Just as a baby needs milk to grow, we need the Word of God as our spiritual nourishment so we can grow unto salvation.

-- Obeying the sense in our spirit from the Lord—we have a sense from the Lord dwelling in us concerning matters in our daily life.
-For example, perhaps we want to purchase a particular item, but we have an uneasy sense or feeling from the Lord in our spirit about it.
+- Obeying the sense in our spirit from the Lord—now that the Lord dwells in us, we get a sense from Him concerning many matters in our daily life.
+For example, maybe we want to purchase a particular item, but we have an uneasy feeling from the Lord in our spirit about it.
 That’s an opportunity to obey Him.
 Obeying Him to not buy that item allows the Lord to spread a little more into our soul.

 God doesn’t intend for Christians to be alone.
-After we’re saved, we need to find other believers in Christ who we can meet with, fellowship with, and go on with.
+After we’re saved, we need to find other believers in Christ so we can meet, fellowship, and grow together.
 We can even pray, “Lord, lead me to others who love You and follow You.”
 Gathering together to fellowship with believers in Christ strengthens our faith and encourages us to experience more of Christ.

-Additionally, when we gather with other believers to fellowship and praise the Lord, God can be expressed through a group of people to fulfill His plan.
+Additionally, when we gather with other believers to fellowship and praise the Lord, God can be expressed through a group of people, thus fulfilling His plan.

-So much awaits us after our first believing in Christ!
-We’re now on a lifelong journey of enjoying Christ’s rich presence and experiencing a rich and full salvation that continues throughout our entire lives.
+So much awaits us after we first believe in Christ!
+We’re now on a lifelong journey of enjoying Christ’s presence and experiencing His rich and full salvation that continues throughout our entire lives.